 Many years ago, I shared the teaching responsibility of a men’s Bible study.
 The entire church was interrupted by the Pastor, who felt we needed to walk everyone through Rick Warren’s The Story, a pathetic overview of the Bible.
 You would be right if you got the sense that I was disgusted.
 Since we each had a copy of this book, I made some notes that might assist me in teaching and put them on my website.
 This was posted in 2014 when I did not use the Grammarly program to check my grammar.
 After a recent check of my statistics, I saw that someone had pulled up this excessive rant, prompting me to fix it.
 If you invested the time to read all 18 pages, I am chopping this up and extending it by one chapter.

-Because “The Story”, encompasses many subjects quickly, it is difficult to focus a bible study with so many aspects involved in the course of 11 chapters.
-So, I will attempt to focus on one aspect, the love of God.
+Because “The Story” covers many subjects quickly, it is difficult to do a focused bible study when dealing with many topics over 11 chapters.
+That being said, I will attempt to focus on one aspect at a time.